radius-project/docs/docs/content/operations/platforms/kubernetes/metadata.md

                prometheus.io/port': 9090
 ```

-## Cascading Kubernetes Metadata to Various Resources
+## Cascading metadata
-Kubernetes metadata are applied to the Radius resources in a cascading order.
-For eg : You can set the labels and annotations at an environment level and have it cascaded to all of the application and resources in that environment.
+Kubernetes metadata can be applied at the environment, application, or container layers.
+Metadata cascades down from the environment to the application to the container.
+For example, you can set the labels and annotations at an environment level and all containers within the environment will gain these labels and annotations.

 <!---can we attach a pic of how all of the resources inside an environment has the labels and annotations!--->

 You can also override the labels and annotations set at an environment resource either at an application or container level.

+### Example
 Lets consider an example where the service team wants to override the contact information that was set at the environment level.
 The infrastructure operator sets up a generic contact at the environment resource for troubleshooting